netgroup/rose/docs/rose-contacts.md

 [We](#the-team) welcome your feedbacks and contributions!

-We have a [slack workspace](http://rose-slack.netgroup.uniroma2.it:3000) with separated channels per sub-project and a mailing list [rose-srv6@googlegroups.com](mailto:rose-srv6@googlegroups.com).
+We have a [slack workspace](http://rose-slack.netgroup.uniroma2.it:3000) with separated channels per each sub-project and a mailing list [rose-srv6@googlegroups.com](mailto:rose-srv6@googlegroups.com).

 The mailing list is available for getting in touch with the team (no subscription is needed to send message to [rose-srv6@googlegroups.com](mailto:rose-srv6@googlegroups.com)).
-To contact the project coordinator, send a message to [stefano.salsano@uniroma2.it](mailto:stefano.salsano@uniroma2.it).
+To contact the ROSE project coordinator, send a message to [stefano.salsano@uniroma2.it](mailto:stefano.salsano@uniroma2.it).

 [Click here](https://groups.google.com/forum/#!forum/rose-srv6) to subscribe to the mailing list (google account needed, if you want to subscribe without a google account, just send an email to: [rose-srv6+subscribe@googlegroups.com](mailto:rose-srv6+subscribe@googlegroups.com))